DomenicoHyatt/100-go-mistakes/README.md

 Although there are different implementations with minor variations, the main idea is as follows:
 * An unexported struct holds the configuration: options.
 * Each option is a function that returns the same type: `type Option func(options *options)` error.
-For example, `WithPort` accepts an `int` argu- ment that represents the port and returns an `Option` type that represents how to update the `options` struct.
+For example, `WithPort` accepts an `int` argument that represents the port and returns an `Option` type that represents how to update the `options` struct.

 ![](res/options.png)